Project Number: 40548 - Understanding the barrier to existing systems capable of ensuring effective traceability in the New Zealand produce industry

 Effective traceability from grower to consumer is now a requirement of the Food Safety Act 2014 and the Food Safety Law Reform Act 2018.
 Systems need to be robust at all times so that they can be effective in the event of a crisis.

 United Fresh has nearly completed work on a three-year project that has investigated traceability within the industry.

-Funded by Government through the Sustainable Farming Fund with further United Fresh funding and contribution in kind from GS1, the project has been under preparation for several weeks but kicked off in earnest this week.
+The project has been funded by Government through the Sustainable Farming Fund (now the Sustainable Food & Fibre Futures) with further United Fresh funding and contribution in kind from GS1.

 The focus is upon the attitudes and perceptions around traceability as well as practical impediments to achieving best practice.
 It is not about plants, equipment or expensive systems.
 Rather it is about testing the underpinning methodologies needed for a robust traceability system across an entire supply chain.

-The aim is to use internationally tested and implemented GS1 assessment methods to examine the present state of traceability across the fresh produce supply chain and then to generalise the results as far as possible across the whole sector with guidance on how to maximise effectiveness.
-This begins with walks through supply chains studying track and trace processes, followed by two practical pilots over the next twelve to eighteen months.
-Strawberries and lettuce will be the crops used in the pilots.
-Participants will be chosen to represent growers of various sizes and levels of technology use and crops will be branded and unbranded, loose and wrapped.
+The aim has been to use internationally tested and implemented GS1 assessment methods to examine the present state of traceability across the fresh produce supply chain and to then generalise the results as far as possible across the whole sector with guidance on how to maximise effectiveness.
+Strawberries and lettuce were the crops used in the pilots.

 29 Oct 2018